1992 Hooters 500: Jeff Gordon

 Around lap 118, rookie Jeff Gordon brought the #24 Chevrolet into the pits for service.
 The Ray Evernham-led "Rainbow Warriors" crew, which in later years would become famous for their pit stop efficiency, was nowhere near that level in this race and their errors caused Evernham to refer to them as the “Keystone Kops”.
 During the stop, a roll of duct tape was left on the trunk lid.
-As Gordon left, the roll of tape rolled onto the track, and it struck the front of points leader Allison’s Ford.
+As Gordon left, the roll of tape rolled onto the track, and it struck the front of points leader Allison's Ford.
 The #28 suffered damage to the front air dam, which caused Allison to drop back from second place where he had been running; he would continue to battle handling issues for the rest of the race.
 Gordon would eventually crash out of the race on lap 164, finishing 31st.

 Second half

 As the race neared its halfway point, three of the six championship contenders had seen their shots at claiming the Winston Cup fall victim to bad fortune.
 As mentioned above, Petty's engine troubles had made his championship chase moot.
 Gant, who had been running in the top three earlier in the race, found himself falling further and further off the pace and would eventually go multiple laps down to end his hopes at becoming the oldest champion in Cup Series history.
-Finally, on lap 160, the #6 car suffered a blown engine and Martin was forced to retire from the race, leaving Allison, Elliott, and Kulwicki to race for the championship.

-As the field completed lap 167, Elliott was at the point, but Allison still held the point lead by eleven as he ran in seventh.
-On lap 210, Kulwicki passed Elliott to lead the race for the second time and first since lap 80.
-Allison had advanced to sixth and was still in position to claim the Winston Cup so long as he remained where he was running.
-On lap 254, though, Allison would once again find himself dealing with an on-track incident; this time, the damage would be much more significant.

-Ernie Irvan, who had led twenty-four laps earlier but had since gone three laps down, lost control of the #4 exiting turn four.
-He narrowly avoided hitting Terry Labonte's #94 Sunoco Oldsmobile as he spun initially, then came back up the track into oncoming traffic as Allison and Rusty Wallace in the #2 Miller Genuine Draft Pontiac came out of the turn.
-Wallace avoided hitting the #4, but Allison was unable to do so.
-He T-boned the #4 before spinning out into the inside wall near the start/finish line, breaking a tie rod and locking the steering column.
-Although the team would begin working to get Allison back on track to finish the race once the #28 was brought back to the garage, and would eventually be successful in doing so, their championship hopes were now dashed.
+Martin had led twice for a total of 47 laps, but on lap 160 the engine on the #6 failed and he was forced out of the event.